npm/npmo-docs/up-and-running/platforms/azure.md

 ## Step 2: Install npm and Node.js

-Now that you have a VM deployed, let's install npm and Node.js
+Now that you have a VM deployed, let's install npm and Node.

 ```bash
 curl -sL https://deb.nodesource.com/setup_4.x | sudo -E bash -